31131023374/analysis/README.md

     + Enhancement #1: [All] Adding Salesperson and Sales Team field to Report Task
 - _Fixes_:
     + Fix #1: [System] Fix error of revenue in Tasks are not equal to revenue in SO.

+**Version 1.7.2**
+- _Release Features_:
+    + Feature #1: [All] Allow follower of a SO to:
+        Read this SO, SO's project, task, invoice by Sale menu Send message, Log internal note in SO, Project, Task, Invoice

 ## Support or Contact

 Having trouble with ERP? [contact support](mailto:erpwtt@webtretho.com) and we’ll help you sort it out.